rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/MountOracleDbConfigInput.md

       List of PDB names to be live mounted in the target database.
 - targetRacHostIds: list of System.Strings
   - Supported in v9.0+
-      List of RAC host IDs to recover the database during the Live Mount.
+      List of RAC host simple IDs to recover the database during the Live Mount.
 - lmDbName: System.String
   - Supported in v9.0+
       The new value of the db_name parameter for a LM operation.
 This is used to specify the new target database name of the live mounted database.
 - targetRacPrimaryHostId: System.String
   - Supported in v9.0+
-      Specifies the host ID for the primary RAC node, which will be used for recovery.
-The provided host ID must be among the list of host IDs specified in targetRacHostIds.
+      Specifies the host simple ID for the primary RAC node, which will be used for recovery.
+The provided host simple ID must be among the list of host simple IDs specified in `targetRacHostIds`.
 - shouldAllowRenameToSource: System.Boolean
   - Supported in v9.0+
       Boolean value that determines whether to allow renaming the database back to the source Oracle host or RAC during a Live Mount.